WATCH VIDEO | 'Go in peace': Churches get creative – including drive-through services – during COVID-19 restrictions

 It’s a time when Christians fast, reflect and pray for 40 days, in remembrance of Jesus’ period of temptation in the wilderness, she said.

-"We were expecting our wilderness to be like this," she said.
-"But just as Christ wasn't alone, neither are we."
+“We weren’t expecting our wilderness to be like this,” she said.
+“But just as Christ wasn’t alone, neither are we.”

 Commented